Stamford, Connecticut: Police department

 The Stamford Police Department (SPD) is Stamford's only police force, and has lost four officers in the line of service since 1938.
 The police force has about 280 sworn police officers making it the fifth largest police force in Connecticut after Hartford, New Haven, Bridgeport, and Waterbury.
 Most Stamford Officers were trained at the Connecticut Police Training Academy before patrolling in the city.
-Aside from Police Headquarters, located at 725 Bedford St., opened in 2019, in Downtown Stamford, SPD also operates substations in Stamford's West Side at Wilson St. and W. Main St., and at 1137 High Ridge Rd and Hope Street.
-The current Chief of Police is Tim Shaw since April 9, 2020 who was a police officer in Stamford before leaving to Easton, Connecticut and coming back to Stamford to become police chief.
+Aside from Police Headquarters, located at 725 Bedford Street, opened in 2019, in Downtown Stamford, SPD also operates substations in Stamford's West Side at Wilson Street and West Main Street, and at 1137 High Ridge Road and Hope Street.
+The current Chief of Police is Tim Shaw since April 9, 2020, who was a police officer in Stamford before leaving to Easton, Connecticut and coming back to Stamford to become police chief.

 Transportation

 Mass transit

 Stamford is on the New Haven Line of the Metro-North Railroad, the commuter rail system for northern metropolitan New York City.
 Stamford is the second-busiest station on the Metro-North system, after Grand Central Terminal, and serves as a major transfer point for local trains.
 Stamford Station is also the terminus of a Metro-North branch that ends in New Canaan, 8 mi away, known as the New Canaan Branch, and a part-time terminal of Shore Line East and Danbury Branch trains.
 Two smaller train stations in Stamford are Glenbrook and Springdale, both a part of the New Canaan branch.

 Commuter trains come into Stamford from all points between New London to the east and New York (Grand Central Terminal) to the south.
 The average nonstop commute is 47 minutes.
 Trains operate from the Stamford station between 4:43 a.m. (first departure to Grand Central) until 12:55 a.m. (last departure to Grand Central).

-Stamford also serves as a station along the Amtrak route.
-Acela, the high speed train service between Boston and Washington, makes several daily stops in Stamford.
-Amtrak's Northeast Regional (Springfield, Massachusetts to Washington, D.C.) and Vermonter (Saint Albans, Vermont to Washington, D.C.) also make daily stops in Stamford.
-Amtrak tickets can be purchased on the upper level of the Stamford station.
+Stamford also serves as a prominent station along Amtrak's Northeast Corridor.
+The Acela, a high speed train service between Boston and Washington D.C., makes several daily stops in Stamford.
+Amtrak's higher-speed Northeast Regional (between Boston or Springfield, Massachusetts and Washington, D.C.) and Vermonter (between Saint Albans, Vermont and Washington, D.C.) also make plentiful daily stops in Stamford.
+Amtrak has facilities in upper level of the Stamford station.